bluesky/tiled/docs/source/tutorials/caching.md

 ## Work offline in "airplane mode" (no network connection)

-*Solution: Proactively download a Tree into Cache that can be used offline.*
+*Solution: Proactively download data into Cache that can be used offline.*

-First, when connected to the Internet, connect a Tree and download it.
+First, when connected to the Internet, connect and download.

 ```python
 from tiled.client.cache import download